farhan-haroon/SimExCpp/README.md

-# SimExCpp — VLM+YOLO-Guided Object Search for a Husky+UR10 Mobile Manipulator
+# SimExCpp — An Agentic Object-Search System for a Husky+UR10 Mobile Manipulator

-A ROS 2 workspace simulating a **Clearpath Husky** carrying a **Universal Robots UR10** arm with a wrist-mounted RGB-D camera.
-The arm sweeps its surroundings looking for target objects (YOLOv8 + Qwen2.5-VL), and a spanning-tree coverage planner drives the base around the map, triggering a search each time it enters a new area.
+A ROS 2 workspace simulating a **Clearpath Husky** carrying a **Universal Robots UR10** arm with a wrist-mounted RGB-D camera, built around a **search agent** that runs its own perceive → reason → act loop rather than following a scripted path: it sweeps the scene with YOLOv8, reasons about ambiguous detections with a vision-language model (Qwen2.5-VL) when geometry alone isn't enough, and directs the arm to close in and confirm.

+The agent is exposed as a ROS 2 action (`FindObject`) — a tool any orchestrator can call.
+Here, a spanning-tree coverage planner plays that
+role: it drives the base around the map and invokes the search agent every time it enters a new area, without blocking indefinitely if the agent isn't reachable.
 Every confirmed find gets an RViz marker at its real 3D position.

 This README is a step-by-step path to reproducing that from a clean machine.